mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_PSI.rst

 - The load current run button should be greyed out
 - Load **dolly 1529** using the **Browse** button
 - Set `Rebin` to `Fixed` and enter a value of `5`
-- You will get 4 sets of data that curve upwards
+- You will get data that curves upwards
 - In the **Grouping** tab there will be 4 groups defined
+- To see all of the data press the XXXXX button and select all of the rows in the pop-up
+- If you tick the `Plot raw` option the data will change

 Auto Background Corrections:
 ----------------------------